 - Your favorite veggies!

-Options are endless, but one of our favorite quick all-macros-meal is the Mango guacamole chicken wrap.
+Options are endless, but one of our favorite quick all-macros-meal is the Mango Guacamole Chicken Wrap from the 8fit recipe book.

 1 to 2 hours before: carbs and protein with a small amount of fat